dgelessus/python-typedstream/README.rst

   and a command-line tool (for quick inspection of files from the command line).
 * Typedstream data is automatically parsed and translated to appropriate Python data types.

+  * Standard Foundation objects and structures are recognized and translated to dedicated Python objects with properly named attributes.
+  * Users of the library can create custom Python classes to decode and represent classes and structure types that aren't supported by default.
+  * Unrecognized objects and structures are still parsed, but are represented as generic objects whose contents can only be accessed by index (because typedstream data doesn't include field names).

-  * Unlike with the Objective-C `NSCoder <https://developer.apple.com/documentation/foundation/nscoder?language=objc>`__ API, there is no need to explicitly provide the types of all values in order to read them.
+* Unlike with the Objective-C `NSCoder <https://developer.apple.com/documentation/foundation/nscoder?language=objc>`__ API, values can be read without knowing their exact type beforehand.
+  However, when the expected types in a certain context are known, the types in the typedstream are checked to make sure that they match.
+* In addition to the high-level NSUnarchiver-style decoder, an iterative stream/event-based reader is provided, which can be used (to some extent) to read large typedstreams without storing them fully in memory.

 Requirements
 ------------